Just 15 minutes from BU by bike, bus, or T, Jamaica Plain (JP to anyone who lives there) is one of Boston’s most diverse neighborhoods.

 672 Centre St.

 This grocery-café-deli is reminiscent of an old-fashioned general store, but with a modern twist.
 City Feed’s motto, “Buy Fresh, Buy Local,” emphasizes its commitment to sustainability and locally grown or prepared foods.
 A popular breakfast haunt among locals—particularly on weekends—City Feed offers excellent fair-trade coffee and a mouthwatering selection of sandwiches and baked goods.
-The produce is organic, the sodas, root beer, and sarsaparilla locally manufactured.
-The store offers the best selection of cheeses (most are from Vermont) in the neighborhood, as well as locally produced craft beers.
+The produce is organic; the sodas, root beer, and sarsaparilla locally manufactured.
+The store also offers a great selection of artisanal cheeses as well as locally produced craft beers.
 City Feed often holds free food tastings and cooking demonstrations, and actively supports local charities.
-A smaller City Feed can be found at 66A Boylston St., a short walk from the MBTA Orange Line’s Stony Brook station.
+A smaller City Feed can be found at 66A Boylston Street, a short walk from the MBTA Orange Line’s Stony Brook station.

 668 Centre St.